Mikej81/bigip_to_xc_faq/docs/source/index.rst

 Disclaimer
 ==========

 Please note that this FAQ document is intended as a general guide and is not exhaustive.
-While we strive to provide accurate and up-to-date information, the rapidly evolving nature of cloud technologies means that specific details may change over time.
+While we strive to provide accurate and up-to-date information, the rapidly evolving nature of F5 Distributed Cloud means that specific details may change over time.
 Therefore, this guide should not be considered a substitute for professional advice or detailed consultation relevant to your specific circumstances.

 .. _introduction:

 Introduction
 ============

 This semi-comprehensive guide is designed to streamline your migration from F5 BIG-IP to F5 Distributed Cloud.
 This document aims to address frequently asked questions that arise during the migration process, offering clear, concise answers and practical insights to ensure a smooth transition.

 Contributing
 ============

+Please feel free to submit issues or updates to the repo listed below.

 Github: https://github.com/Mikej81/bigip_to_xc_faq